-Figure 3.1 shows the proposed site layout.
+Figure 3.1 shows the proposed site boundary of the public realm and footpaths.
+Figure 3.2 shows the various zones within the overall public realm project.
 The project can be considered in two distinct stages:

-Construction Stage
+• Construction Stage

-- o Site clearance - Alterations and construction of offices/digital hub - o Construction of car parking - Connection to ancillary services. - Hard landscaping including permeable paving and SUDs elements. - Landscaping of the site with native trees and shrubs.
+- o Site clearance - Construction/Re-surfacing of footpaths and open spaces. - Hard landscaping with street furniture, paving and lighting. - Landscaping of the site with native trees and shrubs.